A Nationalist Agricultural Policy

 Solving the aging crisis:

-Moving young Whites, and particularly young White men, into the agricultural sector to replace the outgoing generations is not only desirable but an absolute necessity to ensure that food production continues at pace.
+Moving young people, and particularly young men, into the agricultural sector to replace the outgoing generations is not only desirable but an absolute necessity to ensure that food production continues at pace.

 One of the key aspects to this transformation will be turning farming into a modern practice which integrates technology and state/private support on all levels.
 Instead of a culture of hardship where farmers themselves often discourage young people from taking up the profession, it must become a profession of dynamic growth and innovation.